 - Aside from cash, the CAN$10,000 includes stocks, bonds, bank drafts, cheques and traveller’s cheques.

 - Be careful about accepting requests from friends or family to bring sealed parcels meant for other people.
 These may contain money or prohibited goods.
-If you agree to bring them with you, let the requester know that you must be allowed to check what is inside.
+Inform the requester that you must be allowed to check what is inside before you agree to bring the package.
 You may need to declare it to customs.
 Otherwise, you have the right to refuse to bring them.

 Other questions?
 Go to Travelling with CAN$10,000 or more.